LiliBodnar/Multi-scale-Modeling-of-Biological-Systems/Assignment_4/README.md

 ![Network](network_completed.png)

 ### Missing elements:
-1. **Decreasing wall stability**: When the chemical diffusion reaches a new cell, it decreases the cell's wall-stiffness, making it more susceptible.
+1. **Decreasing wall stability**: When the chemical diffusion reaches a new cell, it decreases the cell's wall-stiffness, making the cell more susceptible.
-2. **Increasing pathogen concentration**: If a cell becomes infected, it starts producin pathongen and the concentration is doubled in the cell at each iteration, reinforcing the the cycle.
+2. **Increasing pathogen concentration**: If a cell becomes infected, it starts producing pathongen and that concentration is doubled in the cell at each iteration, reinforcing the cycle.
-3. **Capping pathongen concentration**: What the model does not show is that the concentration level can reach a maximum of 1.2, and capped at that point to keep the diffusion simulation realistic.
+3. **Capping pathongen concentration**: What the model does not show is that after the concentration level can  reaches a maximum of 1.2, it capped at that point to keep the diffusion simulation realistic.
 4. **Feedback loop**: The model also does not include a the additiononl logic from the code that checks whether the cell is already infected or not.
 In case the cell is healthy (C(0)=0) the wall stability remains the same.

 ---